 On what grounds do we process personal data?

-The legal basis relied on by NOVE to process personal data varies according to the purposes for which it is processed and the categories of data concerned.
+The legal basis NOVE relies on to process personal data varies according to the purposes for which it is processed and the categories of data concerned.

-For instance, we process the personal data of our clients in order to perform the services they entrusted us with because it is necessary for the performance of the contract we entered into with them.
-This is also the case in respect of NOVE’s employee personal data.
+For instance, we process the personal data of our clients to perform the services they entrusted us with because it is necessary for the performance of the contract we entered into with them.
+This is also the case in respect of NOVE’s employees’ personal data.

 On limited occasions, certain processing activities may be required by law.
-In this case, NOVE processes your personal data in order to comply with its legal obligations.
+In this case, NOVE processes personal data to comply with its legal obligations.

 Where processing activities are based on consent, data subjects are always entitled to withdraw such consent.
-Withdrawing consent shall not affect the lawfulness processing activities which occurred before your withdrawal.
+Withdrawing consent shall not affect the lawfulness of processing activities prior to such withdrawal.

 Who and where do we transfer personal data to?

 When we share or otherwise disclose personal data, we make sure we only do so with organisations capable of guaranteeing an equivalent level of protection to the one we apply to our processing activities.